 While there are numerous poor websites online, there are also some exceptionally well-done pages.
 These are clearly created by professionals who place a high value on their customer’s satisfaction.

-The Relish Mama site is an example of a website that is beautiful but not distracting.
+The Relish Mama site is an example of a website that is beautiful, but not distracting.
 The fonts, images, and colours perfectly compliment the feel of this website.
-All of the buttons and links work and are easy to see.
 The information is well organised and presented logically and functionally.
 A visitor would easily navigate through this web page and could confidently suggest it to a friend or colleague with interest in cooking classes.

 The website for Optilead does everything a site should do.
 The overall look is incredibly polished and well-planned.
 Images are relevant and simple to understand at a glance.
 The white space is a good compliment to the rest of the pages, not so much as to be minimalistic, but enough to give a visitor space to breathe.
 The links and buttons are easy to locate and work, and the organisation of the site’s information is logical.